VA Spina Bifida Home Health Care in SW Fort Worth/Burleson, TX

 In addition to skilled clinical services, many families caring for a child or adult with spina bifida need support with daily personal care tasks.
 Home health aides from BrightStar Care assist with bathing, dressing, hygiene, meal preparation, and mobility assistance — all under the supervision of a Registered Nurse who oversees the care plan and conducts supervisory visits.

-- Begin care: After authorization is confirmed, a Registered Nurse from BrightStar Care conducts an initial in-home assessment, develops a care plan in coordination with the physician, and schedules the appropriate skilled nursing, therapy, and aide services.
+- Begin care.
+After authorization is confirmed, a Registered Nurse from BrightStar Care conducts an initial in-home assessment, develops a care plan in coordination with the physician, and schedules the appropriate skilled nursing, therapy, and aide services.

 Information for Referring Providers

-Physicians, nurse practitioners, and care coordinators at hospitals and specialty clinics in the SW Fort Worth and Burleson area who have patients covered by the VA Spina Bifida Health Care Benefits Program can refer directly to BrightStar Care of Burleson.
-We accept VA SBHCBP authorizations and work with the VA's community care process to ensure authorization is in place before care begins.
+Physicians, nurse practitioners, and care coordinators at hospitals and specialty clinics in SW Fort Worth and Burleson — including those affiliated with Huguley Medical Center, Texas Health Harris Methodist Hospital Southwest, Baylor Scott & White Medical Center Hillcrest, AdventHealth Burleson, and Lake Granbury Medical Center — can refer patients covered by the VA Spina Bifida Health Care Benefits Program directly to BrightStar Care of Burleson.

 - A signed physician's order specifying the type, frequency, and duration of home health services requested